microsoft/fast/docs/en/contributing/testing.md

 ---
 id: testing
-title: Contributing
+title: Testing
 sidebar_label: Testing
 ---

-# Testing

-When building Web sites and apps on FAST-DNA it's recommended to perform exhaustive testing to instill the confidence that you've met your customers' expectations.
-The checklist below was compiled over the last few years and is a good starting point for manual testing Web applications.

 ## Checklist

+This testing checklist is a good starting point for manual testing web applications.

 1. Test each page for design and content issues
     1. Test screen sizes from viewport 1 to 6
     2. Test screen orientations
         1. Portrait
         2. Landscape
     3. Test word length and case
-        1. Test smallest amount of text
+        1. Test the smallest amount of text
-        2. Test largest amount of text
+        2. Test the largest amount of text
         3. Case sensitivity
 2. Test for localization (RTL, LTR)
 3. Test for progressive enhancement